ksarunas/statcounter/README.md

 end
 ```

-In case your app has to handle multiple Statcounter accounts you can pass credentials to each enpoint wrapper method like this:
+In case your app has to handle multiple Statcounter accounts you can pass credentials to each endpoint wrapper method like this:

 ```ruby
 Statcounter::Projects.all(username: 'STATCOUNTER_USERNAME_HERE', secret: 'STATCOUNTER_API_PASSWORD_HERE')